 I like it for the fact that HDS-16 Live comes with a built-in GPS which is pre-loaded with C Maps of almost 4,000 lakes.
 It reads the dimensions and speed of your boat and makes the navigation easy by pointing out the best possible route.

 Moreover, you can integrate it with a smartphone and can use almost all the apps in the split-screen mode.
-These are the features which make this unit premium and justify the price of this unit.
+These are the features that make this unit premium and justify the price of this unit.

 2. Deeper Sonar Pro Fish Finder – Versatile Wireless Device for Both Beginners and Pros

 What makes this sonar stand out from the rest of the fish finders is its versatility.
 You can use this sonar in the areas where other fish finders do not work.
-You can use it onshore, kayak and even in ice-fishing.
-It comes with several attachments to ensure convenient installation in Kayaks, boats and fishing rods.
+You can use it onshore, kayak, and even in ice-fishing.
+It comes with several attachments to ensure convenient installation in Kayaks, boats, and fishing rods.

-Deeper Smart Sonar reads up to a depth of 260 ft at the temperature ranging from -40F to 1040F.
+Deeper Smart Sonar reads up to a depth of 260 ft at a temperature ranging from -40F to 1040F.
 What makes it best for both saltwater and freshwater is the dual-beam sonar.
 It is capable of throwing signals at both narrow and wide angles that are requirements of fresh and saltwater respectively.

 Deeper pro Fishfinder provides detailed information about the contours of the water bodies.
-In addition, it has an alarm system which rings notification bells whenever it spots the fish.
+In addition, it has an alarm system that rings notification bells whenever it spots the fish.
 It also features a calendar that tracks your activities and remembers the fish density at any given day or spot.